 Bull KelpThe collection of cast bull kelp occurs in two general areas

 - Northern sections of the West Coast

-The operation on King Island, undertaken by Kelp Industries Pty Ltd, has been underway since the early 1970s with, in recent years, an average annual harvest of above 3000 tonnes (dried weight).
+The operation on King Island is undertaken by Kelp Industries Pty Ltd, This arrangement has been in place since the early 1970s.
+The average annual harvest is above 1200 tonnes (dried weight).

 The end product of dried bull kelp is the extraction of alginates, which are used in thickening solutions in a wide variety of products including

 Kelp harvesting also occurs on the West Coast of Tasmania where there are two centres of operation: around Bluff Hill Point and at Granville Harbour.
 The cast bull kelp is used in commercial gardens and pastures and on private gardens.

 It is currently found from the D'Entrecasteaux Channel to north of St Helens.

 The harvest operations occur on the East Coast of Tasmania around the port of Triabunna

 Since Undaria is an introduced marine pest, the harvesting of this species does not need to be constrained by concerns over resource sustainability.
 It was initially hoped that the harvest would help slow the spread of the pest but levels of harvesting have not been sufficient to achieve this.